 - 1. Membership of the Union Council shall be the following: - 1.1.
 The Officer Trustees - 1.2.
 The Council Chair - 1.3.
 The Constituent Union Presidents - 1.4.
 The Management Group Chairs - 1.5.
 The Union Liberation & Community Officers - 1.6.
 One Welfare Officer of each of the Constituent Unions - 1.7.
 One Academic Affairs Officer of each of the Constituent Unions - 1.8.
 Sixteen Representatives to Council elected by cross-campus ballot proportional to the students registered on courses - 1.8.1.
 These will be proportional to those courses that make up a particular Faculty and those courses that are not in a particular Faculty. - 1.8.2.
 Each Faculty must have both Undergraduate and Postgraduate Representatives to Council unless one of these level of study is not taught. - 2.
 No member may hold more than one seat on Union Council at any time. - 3.
-Members of the Union Council who do not attend two-three consecutive ordinary meetings (irrespective of apologies) shall be deemed to have resigned their seat on Union Council. - 4.
+Members of the Union Council who do not attend two consecutive ordinary meetings (irrespective of apologies) shall be deemed to have resigned their seat on Union Council. - 4.
 Union Council shall meet at least every four (4) weeks during term time. - 5.
 Union Council may be called additionally by the President. - 6.
 Union Council may be called additionally by the Council Chair upon receipt of a request by one of the following: - 6.1.
-The Trustee Board Board of Trustees - 6.2.
+The Trustee Board - 6.2.
 A General Meeting - 6.3.
 Ten Members of the Union Council - 6.4.
 100 Members of the Union

 - 7. The Union will advertise the time and location of each meeting at least five 5clear College days before each meeting - 8.
 Any Member of the Union may attend and speak at Union Council Meetings.
 Any Associate Member of the Union may attend but must request the Chair's permission to speak.
 Any other person must obtain permission from the meeting to attend and speak. - 9.
 Only members of Union Council may vote in Council Meetings - 10.
 The Council Chair may only cast a vote in the event of a tie. - 11.
-All items for debate and discussion must be submitted at least 75 clear College days before the meeting. - 41.1.
-Any direct responses to items for debate and discussion must be submitted 5at least 2 clear College days before the meeting. - 11.1.
-At the discretion of the Chair, items of a time sensitive nature may be submitted at least 2 clear College days before the meeting. - 12.
+All items for debate and discussion must be submitted at least 7 clear College days before the meeting. - 11.1.
+Any direct responses to items for debate and discussion must be submitted 5 clear College days before the meeting. - 12.
 All items for debate must have the declared support of two full members of the Union, known as the proposer and the seconder. - 13.
 The Council Chair shall; - 13.1.
 Be any full member of the Union, elected by cross-campus secret ballot. - 13.2.
 Have a period of office until the end of the academic year. - 13.3.
 Declare any interest that they have in any debate or discussion, and relinquish the Chair during any debates in which they have an interest. - 13.4.
-Be responsible for ensuring that the Union Council is fulfilling its obligations set out in the Constitution & Bye-Laws. - 13.4.13.5.
-Be responsible for the development and implementation of Council's Standing Orders. - 14.
+Be responsible for ensuring that the Union Council is fulfilling its obligations set out in the Constitution & Bye-Laws. - 14.
 The Agenda must include: - 14.1.
 Apologies for absence - 14.2.
 The checking of previous minutes for accuracy - 14.3.
 Matters arising from the previous minutes - 14.4.
 Reports from Officer Trustees and sub-committees (followed by questions) - 14.5.
 Any other Business - 14.6.
-Time, date and place for next meeting.
+Time, date and place for next meeting. - 15.
+All Union Council Meetings should be conducted according to the Meeting Bye-Laws.